 They simply say it's instead of paying a fee, what you're actually doing is buying a kit ‘at cost' to the company, making it perfectly legal.

-Look what happened when I tried to sign up as a distributor – you literally can’t complete the distributor sign up process without selecting at least one pack.
-The cheapest one is $150 and this is apparantely sold “at cost’?
+Look what happened when I tried to sign up as a distributor – you can't complete the signup process without selecting at least one pack.
+The cheapest one is $150 and this is apparently sold “at cost'?

-Notice the words “monthly auto purchase”, this means you’ll be paying out $150 a month minimum just for the privilege of working for the company.
+Notice here the words “monthly auto purchase”.
+Cancel your monthly order and your membership is cancelled – this means you'll be paying out $150 a month minimum just for the privilege of working for the company.

 And Sisel products are not cheap!
 Good luck trying to flog this to your family and friends…

-As you probably know already by now, for the reasons I’ve already given, I’m not a fan of MLMs in general because it’s very hard for you to make money be successful with this kind of compensation plan.
+As you probably know already by now, I'm not a huge fan of MLMs in general because it's very hard for you to make money be successful with this kind of compensation plan.

-At the end of their promo video they show about half a dozen people boasting “This is MY business!”
+Their promo shows half a dozen people boasting “This is MY business!”